SylviaYZ/bios-611-project/README.md

 # Using this repository

-To build the final report, one needs to follow the code provided before to build a docker image and create a container.
+To build the final report, user needs to follow the code provided before to build a docker image and create a container.

 Step 1: build docker image